SHEERANER/lab-preview/content/authors/TANGShaojun/_index.md

 superuser: false

 # Role/position
-role: Assistant Professor of Bioscience and Biomedical Engineering from HKUST-GZ <br> Affiliate Assistant Professor of Division of Life Science, School of Science
+role: Assistant Professor of Bioscience and Biomedical Engineering from HKUST-GZ <br> Affiliate Assistant Professor of Division of Life Science, School of Science from HKUST

 # Organizations/Affiliations
 organizations: